 Your weekly benefit amount could be anywhere in this range, depending upon the total amount of wages paid to you during your base period.
 The total amount of unemployment insurance benefits payable to you would be equal to 26 times your weekly benefit amount.

 During periods of high unemployment, the Extended Unemployment Compensation Act of 1970 provides for additional unemployment insurance benefits to claimants.
-When this occurs, potentially eligible claimants will be notified by the LWC and through the local news media.
+When this occurs, potentially eligible claimants will be notified by the Louisiana Workforce Commission and through the local news media.

 Benefits are paid either by debit card or direct deposit in Louisiana.
 You can decide which method you prefer when you file your initial claim.

-If you select a debit card, you will receive it 7-14 days after you file your claim from U.S. Bank.
-You will need to follow instructions to activate your card which you should do as soon as you receive it.
+If you select a debit card, you will receive it from U.S. Bank soon after you file your claim.
+You’ll need to follow instructions to activate your card, which you should do as soon as you receive it.

 Your debit card will remain current for three years after it is issued and can be used repeatedly if you file additional unemployment benefit claims.

 If you choose to receive your benefits through direct deposit, your funds will be deposited into your bank account or any financial institution that you choose.
-You will need to supply LWC with your banking information, which will be kept strictly confidential.
+You’ll need to supply the Louisiana Workforce Commission with your banking information, which will be kept strictly confidential.

 If a problem with your direct deposit develops, you will be notified and information will be sent to you to assist in resolving the problem.
 Payments will be sent to your mailing address until the problem is resolved.